Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 The drive-reduction theory, developed by Clark L. Hull at Yale University, originated from a synthesis of various influential scientists and their theories.
 Hull was inspired by the groundbreaking work of John B. Watson, Ivan Pavlov, Edward Thorndike, and Charles Darwin.

-Hull's theory was influenced by earlier motivation theories such as the behaviorist approach of Watson and Pavlov's classical conditioning.
-He also drew from Thorndike's law of effect, which stated that behaviors that are followed by positive consequences are more likely to be repeated.
+Hull's theory was influenced by earlier motivation theories such as the behaviourist approach of Watson and Pavlov's classical conditioning.
+He also drew from Thorndike's law of effect, which stated that behaviours that are followed by positive consequences are more likely to be repeated.
 Additionally, Darwin's theory of natural selection and the concept of biological drives played a significant role in shaping the drive-reduction theory.

 At its core, the drive-reduction theory is grounded in the principle of homeostasis.
 Homeostasis refers to the body's tendency to maintain a stable equilibrium by adjusting internal conditions.